sqreen/PyMiniRacer/README.rst

     u'Sqreen'

-You can give directly a custom JSON encoder when sending non-json encodable
+You can give directly a custom JSON encoder when sending non-JSON encodable
 parameters:

 .. code-block:: python